Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

+## We'd love your feedback!

+Were we successful in addressing your learning objective?
+Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUMVkySTkzMDRTUlYyOVhQQ0taWFg3OVROMSQlQCN0PWcu).

 ## About the code

 This sample uses the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) to sign up and/or sign in users with an Azure AD B2C tenant.
-It levarages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-samples-common) repository to allow for quick app setup.
+It leverages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-samples-common) repository to allow for quick app setup.

 In `app.py`'s `def create_app` method:

 1. A configuration object is parsed from [aad.b2c.config.json](./aad.config.json)
 1. A FlaskAdapter is instantiated for interfacing with the Flask app
-1. The FlaskAdapter and an Azure AD configuration object are used to instantiate IdentityWebPython
+1. The FlaskAdapter and an Azure AD configuration object are used to instantiate **IdentityWebPython**.

     ```python
     aad_configuration = AADConfig.parse_json('aad.b2c.config.json')